kaste/OpenTheProject/README.md

 subl <folder>
 ```

-But this opens the folder not bound to any project data or project settings.
+But this opens the folder not bound to any project data or project settings. :cry:

 We can fix that.
-If there is a `*.sublime-project` in that folder, we just open that project!
+If there is a `*.sublime-project` in that folder, we just open that project! :wink: